Get started with Kotlin/Native

 Enter your name and enjoy the result:

-Count the unique letters in your name
+Now let's count only the unique letters in your name:

 Main.kt

-.Declare the new extension function
+file, declare the new extension function.countDistinctCharacters()

 forString